 The game of football is more competitive than it ever has been.
 The players aren’t the only ones feeling the pressures.
 Here are five top-class managers that are currently without a job.
-With the 2019/20 season under way, they may remain like this as the new campaign gets off to a start.

 If you’re ready to test your fantasy Premier League skills, why not head on over to the FootballCoin contest page.
 The EPL, as well as 11 other top leagues, are represented.
-The game is free to play and let’s you win real rewards.
+The game is free to play and lets you win real rewards.

 Football Managers Without Jobs Update June 2020

 The 2019/20 season is nearly over.
 Out of the managers we mentioned in our initial run, many are still without a job.
 Massimiliano Allegri and Mauricio Pochettino may have had offers.
 But, they’ve so far turned them down.
 Arsene Wenger, for example, has all but retired from management.

 Available managers at the moment also include relative newcomers.

 - Lauren Blanc – Last managed Paris Saint-Germain.
 Blanc was previously linked to the Manchester United job.

 - Marco Silva – Last managed Everton.
 After one successful campaign where he guided the Toffees to a mid-table finish, Silva lost his job in 2019.